WATERDOG c. 1876

 Lorna saved Waterdog from the scrap yard in 1996 and then Lawrence joined her in 1997 and they worked together on the barge from 1997 till 2008 to make her ready for crossing the North Sea and cruising Europe.
 We set sail from the Humber to Dunkerque in July 2008 to carry on the adventure in France.
 Everyone needs a dream and we started ours even though Waterdog was not, and still isn't, finished.
 From 2015 we couldn’t cruise very much due to the difficulties of the Oil & Gas industry effecting Lawrence’s job, so we started searching for a UK mooring.
 We struck lucky and were offered a mooring in Woodbridge, Suffolk, up the river Deben, all we had to do then was get there.

-In September 2016 Waterdog crossed the North Sea from Nieuwpoort, Belgium to Woodbridge, the new mooring will be a whole new experience with a beautiful estuary and the boat drying out on the mud twice a day with the tides.
-English speaking neighbours will be great and buying materials for the boat will be very much easier.
+In September 2016 Waterdog crossed the North Sea from Nieuwpoort, Belgium to Woodbridge, the new mooring is a whole new experience with a beautiful estuary and the boat drying out on the mud twice a day with the tides.
+Our new English speaking neighbours have become good friends, hopefully for years to come.

 Check out the links above by year and the links within each year, or just look through the photos in the Galleries tab.
-The latest North Sea crossing is under 2016 and the start of 2017 with several storm surges experienced at our new east coast of England mooring on the river Deben.
+The latest North Sea crossing is under 2016 and 2017 has storm surges and our trip to dry dock.

 Select a web page by year or by Waterway in the main menu above, or follow Wexit for our crossing back to the UK in 2016.